FascinatedBox/lily/site/generics.markdown

 In the actual function, `A` will be replaced by a type.
 For this generic function to work right, time `A` is required, the same thing must be given.
 Here's some examples of calling the above function:

 ```
-# Expected: list[A]
+# Expected: List[A]
-# Got: list[integer]
+# Got: List[integer]
-# Valid: A is always integer
+# Valid: A is always Integer
 print_elements([1, 2, 3])

-# Invalid: Expected list[A], but got integer
+# Invalid: Expected List[A], but got Integer
 # print_elements(10)
 ```

-A more interesting example can be found in the list::push function.
-This is defined as `function(list[A], A)`.
+A more interesting example can be found in the List::push function.
+This is defined as `Function(List[A], A)`.
 That type is what is used to prevent elements of the wrong type from being added to a list.
 Here are some examples of it:

 ```
 var int_list = [1, 2, 3]

-# Expected list[A], and A.
+# Expected List[A], and A.
-# Received list[integer], and integer.
+# Received List[Integer], and Integer.
-# Valid: A is always integer.
+# Valid: A is always Integer.
 int_list.push(4)

 var tuple_list = [<[1, [2], "3"]>]